AlyeskaBear/becca/README.md

 The good folks at [OpenAI](https://gym.openai.com/) have created a playground called Gym for Becca and agents like it.
 Learning on simulated robots of all types and complexities is a great opportunity to show what Becca can do.
-Getting Becca integrated ith Gym is my next development goal.
+Getting Becca integrated with Gym is my next development goal.
 There are some intermediate steps, and I'll be working through them for the next several months.

 ### Join us